 The technical operating procedures followed by Weatherford are provided in Appendix B and summarized below.
-Weatherford's technicians completed each of the five bridge plug installations under the supervision of Golder WP08 staff.
+Weatherford's technicians completed each of the four bridge plug installations under the supervision of Golder WP08 staff.

-On January 22, 2020, Weatherford set up their truck-mounted wireline rig northeast of the borehole, and used a sheave suspended from the drill rig to orient the wireline for lowering the bridge plugs downhole.
-Prior to lowering the bridge plugs, a gauge ring was lowered to a depth of 750 mbgsah to ensure that there were no blockages or areas preventing clear passage of the deepest bridge plug, IG_BH02_BP001.
-Each bridge plug was attached to the Baker Wireline Pressure Setting Assembly using a wireline adapter kit and lowered into the hole until the midpoint of the bridge plug aligned with the top of the PQ surface casing.
-At this point, the wireline odometer was set to zero, and the bridge plug was lowered downhole to the installation depth using the depth counter on the Weatherford wireline rig.
-The deepest of the five plugs (IG_BH02_BP_001) was installed first, with subsequent plugs being installed at progressively shallower depths.
+On August 4, 2021, Weatherford set up their truck-mounted wireline rig south of the borehole, and used a sheave suspended from the truck-mounted rig to orient the wireline for lowering the bridge plugs downhole.
+Prior to lowering the bridge plugs, a gauge ring was lowered to a depth of 719 mbgsah to ensure that there were no blockages or areas preventing clear passage of the deepest bridge plug, IG_BH04_BP_001.
+Each bridge plug was attached to the Baker Wireline Pressure Setting Assembly using a wireline adapter kit and lowered into the hole until the mid-point of the bridge plug aligned with the top of the surface casing.
+At this point, the wireline odometer was calibrated to ground surface, set to zero, and the bridge plug was lowered downhole to the installation depth using the depth counter on the Weatherford wireline rig.
+The deepest of the four plugs (IG_BH04_BP_001) was installed first, with subsequent plugs being installed at progressively shallower depths.